 What Are Moqui Caverns?

-These are man-made caverns, they were used for sand harvesting in the 1970s, which is kind of cool.
-They are easy to access for most people.
+These are man-made caverns and were used for sand harvesting in the 1970s, which is kind of cool.

-The caverns are located just off Hwy 89, like right off, between Moqui Cave and Best Friend Animal Sanctuary.
+The caverns are located just off Hwy 89, right off, between Moqui Cave and Best Friend Animal Sanctuary.
 The cave is kind of a touristy stop, so we skipped that.
 You will see the caverns on the East side of the road, just past the cave.
-Parking will be directly across from this on the Westside.
+Parking will be directly across from the trail and caverns on the Westside of the highway.

-The photos below shows the kids walking up to the trail for the caverns.
+The photos below show the kids walking up to the trail for the caverns.

 There are several ways to get up to the cavern.
 You really just have to pick the way that looks best and easiest for you.
 In our little group, most of the kids chose a few different ways up.
 The trail itself is short, maybe 1/4 mile in and 1/4 out.

 Now, if you are afraid of heights or scrambling on rocks, just know there is a little of this.
-I am a really cautious person though, and I did it, so you have got it!
-Make sure your shoes have good traction, this will really help.
+I am nervous about heights and scrambling and was still able to do this.